With Treatment

 Services provided:

-Living Alternative Choices Lac Llc is a residential rehab center in Shelby, MT that is situated in the 59474 zip code.
+Living Alternative Choices Lac Llc is an inpatient treatment center in Shelby, MT that is located in the 59474 zip code.
 Living Alternative Choices Lac Llc Accepts cash or self-payment.
-It offers regular outpatient treatment and outpatient rehab.
+It offers outpatient rehabilitation and regular outpatient treatment.

 Address: 529 Park Avenue, Shelby, MT 59474 in Toole County